andyshep/Waypoints/README.md

 ##Installation

-To use Waypoints in your Xcode project via [Carthage](https://github.com/Carthage/Carthage), add the following to your `Cartfile`:

-    github "andyshep/Waypoints"

-Or clone the repo directly and copy `LocationTracker.swift` into your Xcode project.
+Clone the repo directly and copy `LocationTracker.swift` into your Xcode project.

 ##Configuration